Fundamental difference in the electronic reconstruction of infinite-layer vs. perovskite neodymium nickelate films on SrTiO$_3$(001)

 Here we explore the impact of the polar interface on the structural and electronic properties of NdNiO$_n$/STO(001) ($n=2,3$) by performing first-principles calculations including a Coulomb repulsion term and find it to play a decisive role.
-While polar discontinuities exist at interface and surface in both the infinite-layer ($n=2$) and the perovskite ($n=3$) films, we find the accommodation mechanism to be highly different.
-The simulations unravel a clear 2DEG formation for $n=2$ due to a strong occupation of interfacial Ti, predominantly $3d_{xy}$ states, and more pronounced than in LAO/STO(001).
+While polar discontinuities exist at the interface and the surface in both the infinite-layer [$n=2$; Nd$^{3+}/$(TiO$_2$)$^{0}$] and the perovskite [$n=3$; (NdO)$^{1+}/$(TiO$_2$)$^{0}$] films, we find the accommodation mechanism to be highly different.
+The simulations unravel a clear 2DEG formation for $n=2$ due to a strong occupation of interfacial Ti, predominantly $3d_{xy}$ states, more pronounced than in LAO/STO(001).
 The 2DEG forms already for a single unit cell of infinite-layer nickelate on STO(001).
-At the interface, the missing apical oxygen modifies the crystal field splitting, which leads to a partial occupation of Ti $d_{z^2}$ states and thus to a finite Ti $e_g$ orbital polarization of $\sim 12\%$.
-Moreover, we observe a modulation of the Ni $e_g$ orbital polarization throughout the nickelate film that increases from $\sim 12\%$ at the interface to large values $> 35\%$ at the surface.
 The electronic reconstruction is accompanied by a substantial reconstruction of the Fermi surface as well as strong ionic relaxations and Ni valence modulations.
+Particularly, we find the Nd $5d$ states to be pushed above the Fermi energy.
+In conjunction with a high Ni~$e_g$ orbital polarization reaching up to $35\%$ at the surface, i.e., a single hole in the $3d_{x^2-y^2}$ states, this renders the film geometry close to $3d^9$ cuprates, distinct from bulk.
 In sharp contrast, for $n=3$ the Ti $3d$ states remain empty, and the polarity mismatch is exclusively accommodated by electrostatic doping of the nickelate, accompanied by ionic relaxations.
-Interestingly, the formation of a 2DEG is inhibited even if a single perovskite layer persists at the interface.
-In that case, strong octahedral rotations are induced at the interface that are driven out in ideal infinite-layer nickelate films.
 Finally, we analyze the oxygen deintercalation reaction and show why the reduction is confined to the nickelate film.
-These insights may be of key importance for a fundamental understanding of superconductivity in infinite-layer nickelates.
+Interestingly, this reveals the possible persistence of a single perovskite layer at the interface, which simultaneously suppresses the 2DEG formation and the Nd $5d$ self-doping.
+These insights may be of key importance for a fundamental understanding of superconductivity in infinite-layer nickelates and in polar materials on nonpolar substrates in general.

 \textit{Methodology. ---} We performed first-principles calculations in the framework of density functional theory~\cite{KoSh65} (DFT) as implemented in the Quantum ESPRESSO code~\cite{PWSCF}.
 The generalized gradient approximation was used for the exchange-correlation functional as parametrized by Perdew, Burke, and Ernzerhof~\cite{PeBu96}.
 Static correlation effects were considered within the DFT$+U$ formalism~\cite{QE-LDA-U:05} employing $U=4$~eV on Ni and Ti sites, in line with previous work~\cite{Liu-NNO:13, Botana-Inf-Nickelates:19, Geisler-LNOSTO:17, WrobelGeisler:18, GeislerPentcheva-LNOLAO:18, GeislerPentcheva-LNOLAO-Resonances:19}.